rahulrenegade/Machine-Learning-With-Python/README.md

 # Python Course for getting into Data Science.
 To get into Data Science field, the first step is learning Python programming language.
-This repo includes all the files, experiments, Jupyter Notebook files which were the part of my Python course.
+This repo includes all the files, experiments, datasets, Jupyter Notebook files which were the part of my Python course.

 ## Getting Started